leonardofguedes/leonardofguedes/README.md

 # 💫About Me :
-My name is Leonardo Guedes, I am a back-end developer and I have good knowledge of Python, Django e Flask.
+My name is Leonardo Guedes, I am a back-end developer and I have good knowledge of Python and Django.
 I am in the process of permanent evolution.
 The road can close to anything but evolution and learning.
 I would love to collaborate with other projects or frameworks!